binaryphile/dotfiles/bash/README.md

 init.bash - Bash Init File Replacement
 ======================================

-**init.bash** (hereafter, just *init*) is a structured, featureful replacement for regular **.bashrc** and **.bash_profile** files.
-With it, bash settings are organized into sensible default files, such as **env.bash** for general environment variables.
+Why replace **.bashrc** and **.bash\_profile**?

+Have you ever been confused about which init file a particular setting belongs in?

+Have you tried sending a remote command with "ssh \[host\] \[command\]", only to have it fail due to an environment variable or alias not being found?

+Would you like maintenance of your files to be easier and more sensible?

+These may be minor annoyances, but as your files grow in complexity they can become a real bother.
+They are symptoms of the poor mapping of the two init files to the functions they serve. **init.bash** (hereafter just *init*) solves these problems with better naming, organization and intelligence.

-To use it, you symlink both .bashrc as well as .bash_profile to init. init takes care of determining which settings should be loaded based on how bash is being invoked, whether it is a local console session, ssh or otherwise.
+To use init, you symlink both .bashrc as well as .bash\_profile to **init.bash**. init takes care of determining which settings should be loaded based on how bash is being invoked, whether it is a local console session, ssh or otherwise.

 Features
 --------